Isometric dilation and Sarason's commutant lifting theorem in several variables

 Since $\{\sum_{0\le \beta \le \gamma} V^\beta h_\beta :\gamma\in \mathbb Z_+^n, h_\beta\in \clh\}$ is a dense subspace of $\clk$ and $\{V^{*\alpha}\}_{\alpha\in \mathbb Z_+^n}$ is a uniformly bounded family, it follows that $V^{* \alpha}\to 0$ in SOT as $\alpha\to \infty$.
 This completes the proof.

 \end{proof}

 \newsection{Isometric dilation and von Neumann inequality for $\mathfrak{B}^n_0(\clh)$ } This section is devoted to find explicit BCL type isometric dilations for tuples in $\mathfrak{B}^n_0(\clh)$.
-As a result of this explicit dilation we also prove a sharp von Neumann inequality in certain cases.
+Isometric dilations of such tuples are known due to a result of Brehmer (\cite{Breh}).
+However, we find explicit BCL type dilations of such tuples and prove a sharp von Neumann inequality in certain cases.
+Explicit BCL type dilations are the key to prove the commutant lifting theorem in the subsequent section.
 For a contraction $T\in \clb(\clh)$, recall that the defect operator and the defect space of $T$ are defined as